Start by Understanding the Research Environment

 - Provide a concise personal introduction.

-- State briefly, but clearly, how you are interested in their field, specialty, and particular work.
+- State briefly, but clearly, how you are interested in their field, specialty, and particular research.
 Be sure to have done your homework on what exactly they do!
 (For example, you can find and carefully read their WSU faculty profile online, or you can look up and study the academic articles they have published.)

 At this point, if the faculty member and you hit it off to the extent that you decide to meet in person: